CMM Annual 'Sir Anthony Epstein' Lecture

 The Sir Anthony Epstein Lecture is held annually and is open to all staff, students and members of the public to attend.
 It is an evening lecture held in a key lecture theatre on the Bristol campus, and will be followed by a drinks reception for all guests attending.

-The lecture will be held in-person and is free to attend, but we ask you register your attendance on EventBrite.
+The lecture is an in-person event and is free to attend, but we do ask you to book your place in advance, we will provide booking details via EventBrite.

 The Sir Anthony Epstein lecture was inaugurated at the University of Bristol in 2009 to recognise the achievements of outstanding scientists in the fields of cancer biology, infection and immunology.
 It celebrates the achievements of Sir Anthony Epstein who was Professor of Pathology at Bristol University (1968-85) and one of the discoverers of the Epstein-Barr virus.
-Earlier in the year we were sad to hear that Professor Sir Anthony Epstein CBE FRS passed away aged 102.
-You can read our remembrance on our news page.
+In 2024 Professor Sir Anthony Epstein CBE FRS passed away aged 102, you can read a remembrance on the university news page.

 Find below all our previous speakers from the past few years.